Average number of students offered a place per year

 Dr Marcus Tomalin, whose interests include theoretical linguistics, philosophy, and Romanticism.

 Downing has long been strongly associated with English at Cambridge.
-The influential critic F. R. Leavis was Fellow in English from 1936-1962 and Downing has among its English alumni Trevor Nunn and Quentin Blake.
+The influential critic F. R. Leavis was Fellow in English from 1936-1962 and Downing has among its English alumni Trevor Nunn, Howard Jacobson and Quentin Blake.

 Entry requirements and interviews

-From 2016, all applicants to study English at Cambridge will be required to take the English Literature Admissions Test (ELAT).
+All applicants to study English at Cambridge are required to take the English Literature Admissions Test (ELAT).
 Information about this can be found on the university website here and on the ELAT website here.
 The ELAT replaces the written tests that candidates at Downing would previously have been asked to take.

 Further advice about entry requirements and interviews for all subjects can be found in the Applying to Downing section of this site.